On the luminosity-angular distances relation for an expanding universe: Introduction

 \section{Introduction}

-During the 20th century were established the foundations of modern cosmology.
-The field equations of \emph{General Relativity (GR)} were formulated by ~\citet{einstein1915feldgleichungen}, and its application to the Universe by ~\citet{friedmann1922krummung,lemaitre1927lemaitre,lemaitre1931expansion,robertson1933relativistic,walker1937milne} led to FLRW model.
-FLRW model describes the solutions to Einstein's field equations for an expanding homogeneous and isotropic universe whose scale factor varies with time.
-According to GR and FLRW equations, the evolution and fate of the Universe depends on the nature of different density components, i.e., radiation, matter, curvature and dark energy.
-Contemporaneously to these achievements, observational evidences of the universe expansion were found by Hubble ~\citet{hubble1929relation}; the correlation between redshifts and distances for extragalactic sources was considered the major evidence of the universe expansion.
+Observational signs of a possible expansion of the universe were found by ~\citet{hubble1929relation}; the correlation between redshifts and distances for extragalactic sources was interpreted as the evidence of an expanding universe.
 Different cosmological tests were proposed to probe whether the Universe is expanding or remains static.
-A conclusive test for universe expansion is the time dilation of Type Ia supernovae light curves that was suggested by ~\citet{wilson1939}.
-The results obtained by ~\citet{leibundgut1996time} and ~\citet{goldhaber2001timescale} on this test, strongly supports the cosmological expansion and argues against alternative explanations.
-In another test, Tolman (1930, 1934) predicted that in an expanding universe, the surface brightness of a receding source with redshift $z$ will be dimmed by $\sim(1+z)^{-4}$.
-Consequently to Tolman's prediction, the equation $D_L=D_A(1+z)^2$ was established between \textit{luminosity distance} $D_L$ and \textit{angular diameter distance} $D_A$, relation commonly known as Etherington distance-duality (~\citet{ellis2007definition}).
-On the other hand, the discovery of the \textit{Cosmic Microwave Background} (CMB) by~\citet{wilson1967isotropy} supports strongly the universe expansion, and theoretical CMB considerations apparently agrees to above Etherington's and Tolman's relations.
+Tolman (1930, 1934) predicted that in an expanding universe, the surface brightness of a receding source will drop with redshift $z$ as $\sim(1+z)^{-4}$.
+Consequently to Tolman's prediction, the equation $D_L=D_A(1+z)^2$ was established between \textit{luminosity distance} $D_L$ and \textit{angular diameter distance} $D_A$.
+Another test for universe expansion is the time dilation of Type Ia supernovae light curves that was suggested by ~\citet{wilson1939} and assumed nonsense for a static universe.
+The results obtained by ~\citet{leibundgut1996time} and ~\citet{goldhaber2001timescale} on this test supports such time dilation, but not necessarily an expanding universe since it also may occur in a static universe.

-In this paper \textit{Expansion Lensing} (EL), a new paradigm for cosmological luminosity-angular distances relation is presented.
-EL revises the flux dilution for receding light sources within the FLRW metric ---i.e., in the context of an expanding universe---.
-As a consequence of this inspection, a new luminosity-angular distances relation is deduced as $D_L=D_A(1+z)$.
-In addition, a compatible surface-brightness relation ---different from the one predicted by Tolman--- is obtained from CMB equations. \textit{Expansion Lensing} affects deeply to cosmology and the conclusions of many previous studies derived from luminotity distance should be revised.
+Deduction of the standard luminosity-angular distance relation from the source point of view assuming an expanding universe is common and can be found elsewhere.
+In this note, we derive the same relation from the observer point of view for an assumed expanding universe.